barryhawkins/aka/README.txt

 /aka - Displays basic help information
 /aka help - Displays basic help information
-/aka guild - Toggle display of aka on and off for guild chat for the current faction on the current realm /aka whisper - Toggle display of aka on/off for whispers for the current faction on the current realm /aka <number> - Toggle display of alias on/off for channels 1-10 for the current faction on the current realm /aka main <name> - Sets the name of your main for the current faction on the current realm /aka on - Enable the AKA AddOn for the current realm /aka off - Disable the AKA AddOn for the current realm
+/aka guild - Toggle display of main on/off for guild chat for the current faction on the current realm /aka whisper - Toggle display of main on/off for whispers for the current faction on the current realm /aka <number> - Toggle display of main on/off for channels 1-10 for the current faction on the current realm /aka main <name> - Sets the name of your main for the current faction on the current realm /aka on - Enable the AKA AddOn for the current realm /aka off - Disable the AKA AddOn for the current realm